Sikka language

-The Sikka language or Sikkanese, also known as Sika, is spoken by around 180,000 people of the Sika ethnic group on Flores island in East Nusa Tenggara province, Indonesia.
+The Sikka language or Sikkanese, also known as Sika, is spoken by around 180,000 people of the Sikka ethnic group on Flores island in East Nusa Tenggara province, Indonesia.
 It is a member of the Central Malayo-Polynesian branch of the Austronesian language family.

 Sikka is notable for being one of the few languages which contain a non-allophonic labiodental flap.
 Like many other languages in eastern Indonesia, it shows evidence of having a Papuan (non-Austronesian) substratum, but in the case of Sika, this includes extreme morphological simplification and about 20% lexical replacement in basic vocabulary.
 It has been hypothesized that the Austronesian languages in that area could be descendants of a creole language, resulting from the intrusion of Austronesian languages into eastern Indonesia.

 Sika has at least three recognized dialects: